 The oil sands

-Canada is fortunate to have an oil resource with enough oil to meet the country's current energy demand for generations.
-Unlike conventional oil, most of the oil in the oil sands doesn’t flow naturally, so it requires unconventional methods to access it.
+Canada is fortunate to have the oil sands – an oil resource with enough oil to meet the country's current energy demand for generations.
+However, unlike conventional oil, which has been produced for more than 150 years, the oil sands have only been produced for about 50 years.
+That’s because the oil in the oil sands is really thick and embedded in sand, so it’s taken a lot of ingenuity and perseverance to figure out how to access it.

 A full 79 percent of the world's known oil reserves are state-owned or state-controlled.
 Only 21 percent are openly accessible to international oil companies.
 Of that 21 percent, over half are in Canada's oil sands.